TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystContinuous.md

 ## Decoupling a dynamical system

 In the previous section, we saw that the eigenvalues and eigenvectors determine the long-term behaviour of a dynamical system.
-This leads naturally to the suspicion that, perhaps, diagonalizing a matrix can help us solve a system of linear differential equations.
+This leads naturally to the suspicion that, perhaps, diagonalising a matrix can help us solve a system of linear differential equations.
 This is indeed the case.

 Let us assume $A$ is an $n\times n$-matrix with eigenfunctions $\vect{y}_{1},...,\vect{y}_{n}$, that is $\vect{y}_{i}=\vect{v}_{i}e^{\lambda_{i}t}$ where $\lambda_{i}$ is an eigenvalue of $A$ with associated eigenvector $\vect{v}_{i}$.